AmanNarendraAli/PortfolioOptimisationCapstone/README.md

 ---

 ## Project Objective
 The goal of this project is to create an optimized portfolio that maximizes risk-adjusted returns.
-Using an LSTM model, portfolio weights are adjusted every two years based on cumulative historical data.
+Using an LSTM model, portfolio weights are rebalanced at a specified frequency.
 The project evaluates portfolio performance over time, tracking cumulative returns and comparing results with baseline strategies.

 ---